department-of-veterans-affairs/va.gov-cms/READMES/dependabot-alerts.md

    - _actually_ remedy a reasonable threat to our security, stability, or reliability?

-   If the alert does not meet any of these criteria, we should _not_ proceed with addressing it, and should simply dismiss the alert and provide our reasoning for doing so.
+   If the alert does not meet any of these criteria, we should _not_ proceed with addressing it, and should simply dismiss the alert and provide our reasoning for doing so in the "Dismissal comment" field.

 5. Triage and create issues for Dependabot alerts during DevSecOps Refinement meetings.
 We don't need a lot of boilerplate here, and these things are almost impossible to size.
 But we can at least say "Try to knock out the stack overflow vulnerability in padLeft"